solidzone/mailmeteor-landing/mail-merge-gmail.md

 **PROS:** Mixmax provides a lot of features to enhance your daily workflow in Gmail.

 **CONS:** Mail merge is only a side feature of Mixmax.
-You can email multiple at once with Mixmax but it’s not replacing a real mail merge solution.
+You can email multiple recipients at once with Mixmax but it’s not replacing a real mail merge solution.

 #### 9. Vocus.io